PyO3/maturin/guide/src/bindings.md

 > **Note**: Maturin _does not_ automatically detect `cffi` bindings.
 You _must_
 > specify them via either command line with `-b cffi` or in `pyproject.toml`.

-## `rust-cpython`

-[rust-cpython](https://github.com/dgrunwald/rust-cpython) is Rust bindings for the Python interpreter.
-Currently it only supports CPython.

-Maturin automatically detects rust-cpython bindings when it's added as a dependency in `Cargo.toml`.

 ## `bin`

 Maturin also supports distributing binary applications written in Rust as